tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_headless_cms.md

 ## Readme.io {#readmeio}

 [Readme.io](http://readme.io) is an online CMS for docs that offers one of the most robust, full-featured interfaces for developer docs available.
 Readme.io isn't a headless CMS, meaning you don't just point to your GitHub repo to pull in the content.
 Instead, I believe Readme.io stores content in a database (though this detail isn't mentioned on their site).
-So I strictly speaking, I probably shouldn't include Readme.io here, but I didn't know where else to describe it, and the CMS-like GUI makes it the most similar to the headless CMS.
+So  strictly speaking, I probably shouldn't include Readme.io here, but I didn't know where else to describe it, and the CMS-like GUI makes it the most similar to the headless CMS.

 Readme.io's emphasis is on providing an interface that helps you more easily write documentation based on best practices and designs.
-Readme.io provides a number of wizard-like screens to move you through documentation process, prompting you with forms to complete.
+Readme.io provides various wizard-like screens to move you through documentation processes, prompting you with forms to complete.
 For example:

 {% include course_image.html  size="medium" border="true" filename="readmeio_manual_api" ext_print="png" ext_web="png" alt="Readme.io" caption="Readme.io" %}